yagrawl/scribbles/content/posts/2016-12-22-10-day-ui-challenge.md

 ## Day 3

 **Prompt** Landing Page.
 Hint: What's the main focus?
 Is it for a book, an album, a mobile app, a product?
 Consider important landing page elements (call-to-actions, clarity, etc.)
-**Design Approach** I was trying to learn meteorJS at the moment so I tried to basically replicate that on a similar idea.
+**Design Approach** I was trying to learn meteorJS at the time so I tried to basically replicate their landing page on a similar idea.

 ![(Img 3).
 Day 3 - MeteorJS landing page UI](../images/2016-12-22-10-day-ui-challenge/day3_launch_page.png)

 ## Day 4

 **Prompt** Design a calculator.
 Standard, scientific, or specialty calculator for something such as a mortgage?
 Is it for a phone, a tablet, a web app?
 (It's up to you!)
-**Design Approach** I was taking PHYS 213 and we were just taught about heat transfer so that was the first thing that came to my mind.
+**Design Approach** I was taking PHYS 213 and we were being taught about heat transfer so that was the first thing that came to my mind.
 I tried to use heat specific colors to better enhance the experience.

 ![(Img 4).
 Day 4 - Heat calculator UI](../images/2016-12-22-10-day-ui-challenge/day4_calculator.png)